EdouardDem/dino-v2/segmentation/README.md

 This will create the following files:

-- `tests/segmentation_image_magma.png`: Segmentation map from the image with magma colormap
-- `tests/segmentation_image_viridis.png`: Segmentation map from the image with viridis colormap
+- `tests/segmentation_image.png`: Segmentation map from the image
 - `tests/segmentation_video.mp4`: Segmentation map from the video

 > [!NOTE]